-Stair Lift Prices and More: The Ultimate Stairlift Guide
+Stair Lifts: The 2020 Ultimate Stairlift Guide

 A stair lift is a battery powered, motorized chair that glides up and down a staircase on a rail mounted to the stair treads.
 Stair lifts can be installed indoors and outdoors in homes, churches, and other public buildings where permitted.
 Although, they are most popular for people with limited mobility that can no longer safely use the stairs at home.
 The typical user is able to stand, sit, and pivot with little to no assistance.